gustavo-depaula/gustavo-depaula.github.io/content/catholicism/Notes on the Bible/Commentaries/05 - Deuteronomy.md

 **Moral sense:**
 1. Death punishment is not prescribed for not wanting to take the wife in a Levirate marriage.
 This points to Onan's sin being of wasting his seed.
 2. Be just and act honestly.
+# Chapter 26
+**Key themes:**
+1. Ritual of offering the tithe.
+Remembers the redemption story from Egypt in the vocal prayer.
+2. The tithe is given to the Levite, the sojourner, the fatherless, and the widow.

+**Questions:**
+2. (v14) seems to imply no offerings to the dead, at least no tithing to the dead.

 # Reference

 **Deut 15:19-23**